elbakerino/js-dev-starter/README.md

 - basic Jest/testing-library setup, **but not yet optimized/fully setup**
 - contains basic example on data providers for server+client-side rendering, **but does not contain react routing and respective data loading yet**
 - storybook and styles (webpack-imports, separate stylesheets) are not that good integrated yet
+- the assets, especially styles, should be somewhere else, to better support e.g. file-deletion sync
+- babel compilation didn't support file-deletion syncs, check if maybe now theres some workaround